stackhpc/ansible-role-os-projects/README.md

   containing the following items:
   - `name`: The name of the user.
   - `password`: The user's password.
-  - `roles`: Optional list of roles to assign to the user.
+  - `roles`: Optional list of roles to assign to the user in the project.
+  - `domain_roles`: Optional list of roles to assign to the user in the user domain.
   - `openrc_file`: Path to an environment file to create.
 - `keypairs`: Optional list of SSH key pairs to register with Nova.
 Each key pair should be a dict containing the following items: